 Government statistics released through the Health and Social Care Information Centre report 6,447 instances of hospital admission following a dog bite in 2011/2012.
-The true number is however much greater, as patients treated solely in Accident and Emergency are not included in the data.
+The true number is however much greater, as patients treated solely in Accident and Emergency are not included in this data.

-As a snapshot, this represents a 5.2% rise on the previous year’s figures.
+As a snapshot, this represents a 5.2% on the previous year’s figures.
 On a wider scale, the statistics show a 551% increase in dog bites over the past two decades.

 What if I Was Bitten as a Child? – Can I Still Claim?